So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 - The keyword field

 The difficulty is a measure of how hard it’ll be to rank your app for any given keyword—in other words, how intense your competition for that keyword is.
 Traffic is a measure of your keyword’s popularity in the context of search volume.
 Aim for the perfect combination of a keyword that can be quite hard to come by, yet enjoys high traffic and very little competition.
-For such an ideal keyword, it can naturally take some time to find the perfect one!
+For such an ideal app store keyword, it can naturally take some time to find the perfect one!

 It has to be pointed out that Keyword Tool is the only free service, while the rest have different pricing models.
-However, to do very basic keyword research you should be fine with Keyword Tool (and App Tweak offers a free, seven-day trial).
+However, to do very basic app store keyword research you should be fine with Keyword Tool (and App Tweak offers a free, seven-day trial).
 Should you want access to more detailed analytics reports and data down the road, you can always try the others.

-It’s also important to realize that you really should hold off on naming your app UNTIL AFTER you’ve used these keyword tools to settle on the keywords that you want to rank for in the App Store.
+It’s also important to realize that you really should hold off on naming your app UNTIL AFTER you’ve used these keyword tools to settle on the app store keywords that you want to rank for in the App Store.
 The worst-case scenario is you wasting time on an app name, then doing keyword research, only to find out that your chosen app name doesn’t optimize well based on your keyword searches.
-After you’ve picked your most suitable keywords, you should integrate them into your app name or title for even better ASO results!
+After you’ve picked your most suitable keywords, you should integrate them into your app name or title for even better app optimization results!